 If a potential attacker compromises our secrets or keys, it’s important that we keep our “blast radius” (the amount of damage a potential attacker can cause) to a minimum.
 We can ensure small blast radiuses when we judiciously apply the principle of least privilege to our application boundaries and secrets.

 Take a common Heroku example: databases.
 Do you currently have a database hosted on Heroku?
 If so, then do all of your developers need full access to the database?
 And for those who don’t need full access, can you give these developers read-only access?
 Or perhaps access only to certain environments, such as test rather than production?

 You should question who has access to your different resources and proceed with scrutiny when you delegate power and permissions to both individuals or credentials.
-Ask yourself, “If this credential were compromised, what is the damage that could be caused?”
+Ask yourself, “What damage would the compromise of these credentials cause?”
 A simple place to start is by locking down your Heroku user access rights.